microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 "arbitrary" data to or from a random device address, we assume that the program loads/stores some "bytes of data", but that its format or layout is unknown.
-Therefore, keep in mind that these intrinsics load or store ``sizeof(T)`` bytes of data, and that loading/storing data with a struct with a custom memory alignment may yeild undefined behavior due to the missing custom memory layout support.
+Therefore, keep in mind that these intrinsics load or store ``sizeof(T)`` bytes of data, and that loading/storing data with a struct with a custom memory alignment may yield undefined behavior due to the missing custom memory layout support.
 Loading data with customized memory layouts is future work.

 Using either of these intrinsics adds ``PhysicalStorageBufferAddresses`` capability and